 What Matters Most: Your Skills & Work Experience Sections

 Your skills section should show the fundamentals of why you’re qualified to work as a customer service manager.
 What are your interpersonal strengths?
-Are there any key programs you use to get things done?
+Are there any programs you use to get things done, like Salesforce or MS Teams?

-Recruiters want to see a balanced set of hard and soft skills (leaning towards the technical side) worded in an analytical, efficient way.
-What I mean by that is: Specificity is essential!
+Recruiters want to see a balanced set of hard and soft skills (leaning towards the technical side with abilities like sales strategy and data analysis) worded in an analytical, efficient way.
+Be specific!

-Ditch any generic terms about how you can communicate well and have a friendly attitude.
-Instead, go beyond the surface and use your skills to describe how you leverage those abilities within your specific profession.
+Ditch any generic terms about “communication.”
+Instead, go beyond the surface and use your skills to describe how you leverage those abilities within your specific profession by leading your team and overcoming obstacles.

 Here are some examples: